Anthony Crivello: Television and film

+Crivello is slated to shoot a guest star spot on the acclaimed HBO MAX series The Pitt in 2026.

 Crivello started his feature film work co-starring in two films: Crocodile Dundee II opposite Paul Hogan in 1988, and Shakedown opposite Sam Elliot.
 He then starred in director Janet Greek's MGM film Spellbinder with Kelly Preston and Tim Daly.
 He was featured in director James Ivory's comedy Slaves of New York in 1989 opposite Bernadette Peters.

 Crivello co-starred in the Jim Abrahams film comedy Mafia!
 (1998), Texas Rangers (2001), Material Girls (2006), Independence Day, and Trade (2007).
 In 1992, Crivello starred in the short film The Bet for director Ted Demme.
 Crivello has also starred in the independent short films Petal Of A Rose, Henry Toy for director Anthony Engelken in 2014, and portrayed "Boonie" in director Taryn Kosviner's NYShorts Festival's The Mark in 2016.

 In 2016, he starred in the Hallmark Television movie Emma's Chance.
 Director John Gray had him starring in his television movie The Lost Capone.
 In 1995 he starred in the Roger Corman produced Dillinger and Capone, opposite Martin Sheen and Monster Mash: The Movie.
 He also appeared in Dominic Dunne's 919 Fifth Avenue.
 In 1996 he followed with Alien Avengers.
 In 2000, he was featured in the Wonderful World Of Disney made-for-television musical Geppetto.
 In 1988, Crivello guest starred as Miguel Carrera in Miami Vice directed by Don Johnson.

 Crivello has guest starred on the science fiction television series Star Trek: Voyager, Team Knight Rider, and Babylon 5.
 He also co-starred in director Ron Krauss's Sci-Fi Channel/SONY film Alien Hunter opposite James Spader.
 He has appeared in numerous sitcoms, including Seinfeld, Frasier, In-Laws and Normal, Ohio, and TV police procedurals, including CSI: New York and Law & Order.

 In 2013, he appeared in the Liberace biopic Behind the Candelabra, directed by Steven Soderbergh.
 Crivello appeared as British film director David Lean in director/producer Ryan Murphy's 2017 FOX miniseries Feud opposite Jessica Lange.

 In 2021, he appeared in Black Easter.

 In 2022, Crivello completed principal photography, starring as "Joe" in the independent feature film Children of God.
 In 2023, he recurred as a comedic officious butler “Sebastian” at “Snickering Mansion” in Disney's comedic anthology Pretty Freekin Scary.
 Additionally in 2024, he starred as Police Chief D. W. Johnson in the independent film The Omro Heist and also served as executive producer.
 And in 2025, he is set to be heard as "Franco Bertinelli” in the animated film Batman: Knightfall Part One for Warner Brothers Animation.

+In 2026, he starred in director Corbin Pitt's short film drama White Knuckle Day.